 More advanced chatbots, like those through which you can order food, can bring out even more valuable data.
 Such solutions are very effectively used by Domino's Pizza.
 Using this bot, you can order your food without leaving the messenger window!

 Surprisingly, 74% of users declare that they expect to meet a chatbot on a website.
 In addition, the majority of this group prefer this way over a phone call because it’s not so intrusive.

 Chatbots are extremely useful.
 Their potential is enormous and in the near future they are believed to be able to replace search windows and solve even more complex problems.
 They will also allow businesses to keep in touch with a growing number of users.
 Having all these advantages in mind, you should definitely think about the implementing them on your own website.

 I bet you’ve already come across quizzes on websites.
 How many times have you clicked it and then, driven by curiosity about the result, followed to the next questions?

 This seemingly trivial solution has many advantages.
 Firstly, it engages the audience and generates potential leads.
 Secondly (and most importantly), it is a valuable source of customers' data.
 And not only the quantitative but also the qualitative information pieces.
-Through different types of surveys you can collect data about opinions, satisfaction, behaviour or personal preferences.
+Through different types of surveys you can collect data about opinions, satisfaction, behaviour or demographics.

 Important note: collecting such sensitive data and drawing conclusions from it requires the observance of certain rules related to both scientific methodology and legal regulations.

 The most common quiz type used is the personality quiz, which you can create to get data about how your customers make decisions or how they think.
 You can use this data to determine what your website users like, or what they take into account while deciding on what to purchase.